Art-Amatours/Many-Voices/README.md

    - More details in the [instructions in the server/ dir](server/README.md)
 1. In another shell, run `$ cd mobile-app && expo start`
    - Expo will launch in a new browser tab
-   - You'll be prompted to spin up a device simulator, or launch the app on a physical device
+   - You'll be prompted to spin up a device simulator, or launch the app on a physical device using a QR code you can scan with your phone
-     - You'll need the official Expo app installed on your device if you prefer not to use a simulator
+     - You'll need the official Expo app installed on your device if you prefer not to use a simulator.
+     This app is located in the Apple App Store and in the Google Play Store.

 ## Trouble Shooting -- Common Problems & Solutions